juks/telegram-whitelist-bot/README.md

 # What is it?
 <img width="723" height="439" alt="image" src="https://github.com/user-attachments/assets/4a16ff48-17a4-4235-8ef3-a8ba1fb1f0a6" />

-Simple bot that checks the requests for users to join a telegram chat against given sources (whitelists).
-Those requests who is listed will be accepted automatically.
+Simple bot that adds whitelist automation to Telegram chats.
+Those users requests who is listed in chat whitelist will be accepted automatically.

 ## Installation and running